MrXiaoM/RPGItems-reborn/README.md

 * Gradient color support
 * More friendly and developer comfortably help command
 * More friendly Chinese translation with color
+* Read-only mode
+* BungeeCord notice read-only server to reload

 ## Accessible

 We **will** publish the functional update and bug fixing.
-We **WON'T** publish the powers, triggers and conditions made by us.
+We **WON'T** publish the powers, triggers and conditions we made.
 They are packaged into an extension in our server.

 ## Resources